Please find below suggestions for some textbooks which I found most relevant

 Universal AI.

-Now you are in a position to read [Hut05].
+Now you are in a position to read

-The book develops a sound and complete mathematical theory of an optimal
+This book develops a sound and complete mathematical theory of an optimal

-"intelligent" general-purpose learning agent.
+intelligent general-purpose learning agent.
 The theory is complete in

 the sense that it gives a complete description of this agent, not

 just an incomplete framework with gaps to be filled.
-But be warned,

-it is only a theory.
+But be warned, it is only a theory.
 Like it is a long way from e.g. the minimax theory

 of optimally playing games like chess to real chess programs, it is

-a long way from this theory to a practical general purpose intelligent agent
+a long way from this theory to a practical general purpose intelligent agent.

 The other recommended books below can be regarded as further readings